top of page

 • Lever: Tektro

-I utilized my vintage Taiwanese MTB Tektro 4-finger brake levers crafted from aluminum.
-It might not be widely known that during the 1990s, there were also lighter 2-finger levers available.
-However, these are too narrow and not very comfortable for road cycling or extended tours.
-As with all older alloy components, the paint on the parts tends to peel.
-While some might consider this unattractive, I see it as character.
+I used my vintage Taiwanese MTB Tektro 4-finger brake levers made from aluminum.
+Many might not realize that in the 1990s, there were also lighter 2-finger levers available.
+However, these are too narrow and not very comfortable for road cycling or long tours.
+Like all older alloy components, the paint on these parts tends to peel.
+While some might find this unattractive, I view it as character.

 • V-Brakes: Tektro 855AL

-Even my friend at the bike parts store suggested switching to disc brakes.
-However, as a DIY mechanic, I stuck with V-Brakes.
-They're cost-effective, easy to install, and deliver precise and reliable braking when correctly adjusted.
-I upgraded the new brake pads with high-quality used red/black Kool Stops, which I recommend for enhanced braking performance and protection of the alloy rims due to their softer material.
+Even though my friend at the bike parts store suggested switching to disc brakes, I chose to continue using V-Brakes as a DIY mechanic.
+They are cost-effective, easy to install, and deliver precise and reliable braking when correctly adjusted.
+I upgraded the brake pads to high-quality used red/black Kool Stops, which I recommend for enhanced braking performance and to protect the alloy rims due to their softer yet stickier rubber material.

 Kool Stop Dura 2